-Figure 69:hierarchical prediction structure in random access configuration.
+Figure 69: Display order, encoding order and temporal layers in the random access configuration.

 Low-delay configurations

 Two coding configurations have been defined for testing low-delay coding performance, referred to as ‘low-delay P’ and ‘low-delay B’.
 For the default low-delay configurations in JVET CTC, only the first picture in a video sequence is encoded as an IDR picture.
 Subsequent pictures are each encoded using a P-slice for low-delay P configuration or a B-slice for low-delay B configuration.
 For both modes, the P or B slices only reference pictures preceding the current picture in display order.
-For low-delay B mode, both reference lists RefPicList0 and RefPicList1 are identical.
-There are 4 reference pictures in each reference picture list.
+For low-delay B mode, reference lists RefPicList0 and RefPicList1 have 4 reference pictures each.

-Figure 70 illustrates the temporal prediction structure of the low-delay configuration, using a GOP size of eight..
+Figure 70 illustrates the temporal prediction structure of the low-delay B configuration.
 The encoding/decoding order is the same as the display order.
-Thevalue QPB of each inter coded picture and the value QPI for the initial intra coded picture is derived by adding an offset to base QP.
-The QP offset depends on whether the picture is intra coded or inter coded, and for inter-coded pictures, the QP offset further depends on the location of the picture in the GOP.
-The QP offset Theis the same for the pictures marked with the same color in Figure 69.
+The first picture is intra coded and all other pictures are bi-predictively coded.
+The QP value of each coded picture is derived by adding an offset to a base QP.
+The QP offset value used for a picture depends on whether the picture is intra coded or inter coded, and for inter-coded pictures, the QP offset further depends on the location of the picture in the GOP.

+Figure 71 should be read as follows.
+The first picture having a POC value equal to 0 is coded with a QP offset equal to -1 and it is referenced by all the following pictures until and including the picture with POC equal to 32.
+This is illustrated by the top red horizontal bar.
+Then a second picture with POC equal to 1 is coded with a QP offset equal to +6.
+This picture is only referenced by the very next picture.
+The third picture with POC equal to 2 is coded with a QP offset equal to +4 and it is referenced by the next 3 pictures.
+The GOP size is equal to 8 which means that the temporal prediction structure repeats after 8 pictures.
+The QP offset value is the same for all pictures marked with the same colour.

+The number of active pictures in each of the RefPicList0 and RefPicList1 reference picture lists is equal to 4 except for the first few pictures in the bitstream that were coded at the beginning when less than 4 reference pictures were available.
+The closest preceding picture is always used as reference by the current picture, and it is always the first entry in both RefPicList0 and RefPicList1.
+All pictures are set with temporal layer ID equal to 0, but the QP offset values can be interpreted as indicators of “virtual” temporal layers.
+Figure 71 shows that pictures coded with a lower QP value stay longer in the DPB and are referenced by a higher number of pictures compared with pictures coded with a higher QP value.